husainm2406/student-onboarding-app/README.md

 npm install
-install json-server on your machine enter into the db folder present in project run the command:- json-server --watch db.json now the project must work both on local machine as well as on github pages(link provided in mail). create some student data in order to perform CRUD operations using Onboard student form. the data will be persisted in localstorage as was the requirement given.
+install json-server on your machine enter into the db folder present in project run the command:- json-server --watch db.json to run server on port 3000. now the project must work both on local machine as well as on github pages(link provided in mail). create some student data in order to perform CRUD operations using Onboard student form. the data will be persisted in localstorage as was the requirement given.